adaptris/interlok-docs-legacy/pages/cookbook/cookbook-aggregating-messages.md

 - We set `move-jms-headers=true` to capture _JMSMessageID_.
 - We create a valid filter expression and store it against the metadata key `filterSelectorKey`.

-> You don't need to use a [copy-metadata-service][], you could work directly with _JMSMessageID_ with the corresponding changes to config.
+{% include tip.html content="You don't need to use a [copy-metadata-service][], you could work directly with _JMSMessageID_ with the corresponding changes to config." %}

 - Because `SampleQ2` is fixed; we just use a `default-destination=SampleQ2`.
 - We have not explicitly configured a timeout on [aggregating-queue-consumer][]; the default is 30 seconds.
     - If no message was received then an exception will be thrown in 30 seconds.